Universal Translation Services

 definition true copy

-So are you searching on the internet about the certification of your documents?
-But you haven’t found anything that guides you properly about the whole process.
-You don’t need to be worried at all; here, we will discuss every single detail that will help you to get your documents certified.
+So, are you searching on the internet for the certification of your documents?
+But you haven’t found anything that guides you properly about the process.
+You don’t need to be worried; here, we will discuss every detail that will help you get your documents certified.

 A basic idea of a certified copy is the copy or photocopy of a primary or source document that certifies that it is the actual copy of the primary document.
-But it doesn’t certify the originality of the primary document, only that it’s the exact and accurate copy of that original document.
+But it doesn’t approve the originality of the preceding paper, only that it’s the exact and accurate copy of that original document.
 If you are asked to make a copy of a vital record, you must decline.

 So let’s figure out how and from where you get your documents to certify; without further delay, let’s begin!

-What is the true copy of the document?
+What is the actual copy of the document?

 A certified copy is also known as a true copy.
 So basically, a true copy is a copy of original documents that claim its accuracy and completeness.